On this page you will find tasks that you, as a professional, will need to complete before you travel out of the U.S.

 Note: Enrolled students (including Graduate Assistants) are currently required to register UNL-related international travel with the Education Abroad Office.

-You need to make your reservation(s) with a phone call to the University’s designated travel partner, Travel and Transport at 402-486-4111.
+You need to make your reservation(s) with a phone call to the University contracted travel management company, Travel and Transport at 402-486-4111.
 International flights may not be booked through the Travel and Transport Concur website.

 Purpose: UNL values the ability to know how and when to assist international travelers when circumstances change, especially during the course of travel.
 Travel and Transport tracks all reservations purchased from their system and can efficiently notify both travelers and the University of potential remedies to dangerous situations, and assist in medical emergency evacuations.